wlab2021/DSRNAFold/README.md

 ## Data

-### The dataset is sourced from the RNAStralign、ArchiveII and bpRNA.
+### The dataset is sourced from the RNAStralign、ArchiveII and bpRNA, download and extract it to the ts2vec/datasets directory.
 [original bpseq format file, the code is nsdt](https://pan.baidu.com/s/1wxnsEe9j12EAacZhUWAFvA?pwd=nsdt)